TrinhHuuGiang/debug-journal/Some_bugs/Linux_Lubuntu_24_04/Printer_Canon2900_driver_missing.md

+# Note:
+- All solutions below are for reference only, I tested LBP2900 printer on linux 24.04 and virtual machine 14.04 and it didn't work.
+Only the case of virtual machine windows is positive.

 # Using ` cups - Common Unix Printing System `- manage printer:
 - `http://localhost:631`

+# Catalog
 - If missing driver for printer like Canon LPB2900, see how to fix below
     - [missing driver](#error-package-libglade2-0-is-not-installed)
     - [missing cups](#install-cups-when-not-install)